oshalygin/biaja-bookings/README.md

 | French Montana     | http://bandsintown.com/FrenchMontana  |
 | Soulja Boy     | http://bandsintown.com/SouljaBoyTell'Em  |

+Additional artists listed in `artist.js` which references priority.

-## Artists are pulled from a static source:
+## Artists are pulled from a static source

 In the future they will be pulled form www.billboards.com http://www.billboard.com/artists/a